ammar-tanwar/bloglearnbay/posts/the-outstanding-evolution-of-dall-e-2-tool-kit-amazing-open-ai.md

 <Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/oe-1.jpg" style="width:100%" class="img" alt="A banner image titled as, 'DALL-E2- THE NEW HORIZON TEXT-TO-IMAGE TECHNOLGY'"/>

-<span style="color:blue; font-weight:bold; font-size:28px"> DALL-E 2- The New Horizon of Text-to-Image Technology </span>
+<span style=" font-weight:bold; font-size:28px"> DALL-E 2- The New Horizon of Text-to-Image Technology </span>

 Did you know you could create images by simply giving commands to a phone or laptop's microphone?
 If not, this is the blog post for you.
 You'll learn everything you need to know about the cutting-edge AI-based text-to-image image converter **DALL-E 2 (symbolized as DALL·E)**, which is shaking up the tech industry.